Ask Victor More: 2022: Three-year-old season

 Following his victory, the horse entered the Satsuki Shō held on April 17.
 The horse, who was the 6th most favored, ran from the inside, and finished 5th even as he was being pressured from Desierto.
 Tanabe recalled after the race that "he anticipated Desierto to take the lead, but the horse ran out of the gate so smoothly and no one was in front of them so he took the lead."

 After this, the horse was entered into the Tōkyō Yūshun.
 He was the 7th most favoured, and the horse pursued the Desierto, who had been in the lead, and took the lead on the final 400 meters.
 He ended up finishing third, as both Do Deuce and Equinox had passed him soon after.
 Tanabe commented that "the horse would have been at a disadvantage when it came to sharpness, so I thought I had to be more proactive.
 I thought I had a chance since the horse still had some strength left after the final curve, but I was passed on the climb" and that "we lost, but it was productive".
 Ask Victor More's trainer, Yasuhito Tamura, commented "The horse ran as planned.
 On a regular year, he would've won the race based on the time.
 I have no regrets."

 After taking a summer break, Ask Victor More started the autumn leg of the season with the St Lite Kinen on September 19.
 He started the race as the most favored, and placed himself in third.
-He went neck-and-neck against Gaia Force on the final stretch and briefly overtook him, but ultimately lost to Gai Force by a head.
+He went neck-and-neck against Gaia Force on the final stretch and briefly overtook him, but ultimately lost to Gaia Force by a head.

 After the St Lite Kinen, Ask Victor More entered the final leg of the Classic races of Japan, the Kikuka-shō, a 3000-meter long race that was held at Hanshin Racecourse that year.
 He was the second most favored horse of that race behind Gaia Force.
 After starting the race, he placed himself behind Seiun Hades before taking the lead in between the 3rd and 4th corners of the second lap, and managed to stave off Boldog Hos by a nose.
 For both Tanabe and Tamura, it was their first Kikuka-shō win.
 Ask Victor More's time was 3:02.4, which broke the course record that was set by Narita Top Road at the 2001 Hanshin Daishoten by 0.1 second.
 The victory also marked the fifth Kikuka-shō win for any Deep Impact crop (a record for any sire) and also the 24th Classic win, the most out of any sire.